International Student Admission

 - Exceptions possible for final semester.
 Consult ISSS officials for more details.

-- International students may not work off campus without authorization.
+International students may not work off campus without authorization.
 On-campus employment may be authorized under certain conditions.

-- Prior to admission, a prospective international student must demonstrate the following:
+Prior to admission, a prospective international student must demonstrate the following:

-- Academic ability to succeed in the chosen course of study
+Academic ability to succeed in the chosen course of study.

-- Adequate financial support to complete the chosen course of study
+Adequate financial support to complete the chosen course of study.

 University Procedures for International Students

-Regular Undergraduate Admission and English Requirements
+Regular Undergraduate Admission (Degree Seeking)

-English Language Proficiency
+English Language Proficiency Requirements

-NMSU requires a score of 520 (paper-based) or 68 (internet-based) or better on the Test of English as a Foreign Language (TOEFL), or a score of 6.0 on the International English Language Testing System (IELTS), for all international students, both nondegree and degree-seeking.
-International students may also demonstrate English proficiency by completing NMSU’s Center for English Language Programs (CELP) programs with a satisfactory score.
-A waiver of the TOEFL requirement may be considered for:
+For full undergraduate admission to the university, NMSU requires a score of 520 (paper-based) or 68 (internet-based) or better on the Test of English as a Foreign Language (TOEFL), or a score of 6.0 on the International English Language Testing System (IELTS), or a score of 95 on the Duolingo English test for all international students both non-degree and degree seeking.

 - Students who are native speakers of English.

-- have scored in at least the 75th percentile in English on the ACT.
+- Students completing high school in the United States who (a) have attended the high school for at least two full years and (b) have scored in at least the 75th percentile in English on the ACT.